Nov 2nd, 2022

 However, for SMEs, it might be beneficial to opt for the “eCommerce Pro” plan as this plan supports setting discounts or promotional offers which is crucial to boost sales.
 All in all, Shopline plans are flexible and customizable to build a plan that targets your business strategy.
 For enterprise solutions, you can contact the Shopline team directly and they’ll create a unique package for your business.

 Shopify also runs on a three-tier system for plans – Basic, Shopify, and Advanced Shopify.
-Starting at US$29/month (approximately HK$225/month) up to US$299/month (approximately HK$2317/month), the monthly subscription fee allows your business to run an online store via the platform.
+Starting at US$25/month (approximately HK$196/month) up to US$299/month (approximately HK$2317/month), the monthly subscription fee allows your business to run an online store via the platform.
 Shopify also offers a lower-tier option – Shopify Lite for US$9/month (approximately HK$70/month) – which allows you to add products to websites or blogs and accept credit card payments.
-For enterprise companies, Shopify runs an additional solution – Shopify Plus – for high-volume businesses and merchants.
+For enterprise companies, Shopify runs an additional solution – Shopify Plus – for high-volume businesses and merchants starting at US$2,000 per month.

 Compared with the plans and price of three mainstream eCommerce platforms, Shopify’s plans are created relatively equally, with most features readily available at the lowest tier – the Basic Shopify plan.
 Upgrading to Shopify and Advanced Shopify will increase the number of staff accounts, add advanced reporting functions, and lower payment fee percentages.
 For SME’s with a lean eCommerce team, we suggest Basic Shopify as this will be enough to satisfy the overall eCommerce requirement for your business.